intuition-dev/INTUITION2/src/README.md

 ```

 This emits a Pug file that you should include in your Pug's layout head section.
 In turn, the included file calls a mbToolBelt.js from a CDN.
+The toolbelt comes with fetch() & RPC.

+## Apps

+While you can build websites: you can also build full webapps, eg. CRUD.
+The toolbelt comes with https://github.com/theiconic/event-bus - used for the FLUX pattern.

 **Other examples include:**